GarrettMaury7921/Devcade-Hero/README.md

 # Devcade-Hero
-A game made for Computer Science House's "Devcade" arcade machine.
+### A "Guitar Hero" clone made for Computer Science House's "Devcade" arcade machine.
 Devcade Hero is a rhythm game where you use arcade controls to hit notes and play music!

+This was created using C# and Monogame.